kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/overview/index.md

 2. `KubeDB` community operator watches for the `MySQL` cr.

-3. When it finds one, it creates a `StatefulSet` and related necessary stuff like secret, service, etc.
+3. When it finds one, it creates a `PetSet` and related necessary stuff like secret, service, etc.

 4. Then, in order to scale the cluster, the user creates a `MySQLOpsRequest` cr with the desired number of members after scaling.